bricaud/graphexp/README.md

 ### Intalling a Gremlin server

-If have not yet installed a gremlin server, download the last release of the [Gremlin server](http://tinkerpop.apache.org/) and follow the [documentation](http://tinkerpop.apache.org/docs/current/reference/#gremlin-server).
+If you have not yet installed a gremlin server, download the last release of the [Gremlin server](http://tinkerpop.apache.org/) and follow the [documentation](http://tinkerpop.apache.org/docs/current/reference/#gremlin-server).
 In the server folder just run
 ```
 bin/gremlin-server.sh conf/gremlin-server-rest-modern.yaml
 ```